liamAJ2016/level-thumbs-mod-BUT-EPIC/README.md

 # LevelThumbnails

-This is where she makes a mod.
+This is where she makes a mod BUT EPIC.